How to identify and treat sinusitis: Expert advice

 Your ENT specialist will first ask about your symptoms, their duration, and any previous medical history of sinus infections or allergies.
 They will also inquire about factors that may contribute to sinusitis, such as smoking or exposure to pollutants.

-The ENT specialist will then perform a physical examination, during which they will check your nasal passages for signs of inflammation, blockage, or discharge.
-They will also gently press on your face to assess areas of pain or tenderness.
+The ENT specialist will then perform a physical examination and examine your nasal passages with a camera examination (endoscopy) for signs of inflammation, mucus, blockage or discharge.

-If the diagnosis is unclear or if complications are suspected, imaging tests such as a CT scan or MRI will be ordered.
-These tests will provide detailed images of the sinuses, aiding in the identification of blockages, structural abnormalities, or signs of inflammation.
+If the diagnosis is unclear or if your sinus symptoms have not responded to medical treatment, or if there are any suspected complications, imaging with a CT scan will be arranged.
+This will provide detailed images of the sinuses, helping in the identification of which sinuses might be blocked, and also show signs of polyps, mucus or infection from the sinuses.

 What treatments are available for sinusitis?

-Over-the-counter or prescription decongestants can alleviate nasal congestion by reducing the swelling in nasal tissues.
-Additionally, nasal corticosteroid sprays reduce inflammation in the nasal passages, making them effective for treating chronic sinusitis or sinusitis caused by allergies.
+Over-the-counter remedies and decongestants can temporarily alleviate nasal congestion by reducing the swelling inside the nose.
+However, they should be used cautiously.
+Nasal corticosteroid sprays provide a more sustained effect in reducing inflammation in the nasal passages and sinuses, making them effective for treating sinusitis.

-In cases of chronic sinusitis that don’t respond to other treatments, surgery may be considered.
-Surgical options include functional endoscopic sinus surgery (FESS), which is a minimally invasive surgical procedure performed using an endoscope, a thin, flexible tube with a light and camera at the end.
+In cases of chronic sinusitis that do not respond to these medical treatments, surgery may be considered, with functional endoscopic sinus surgery (FESS), which is a minimally invasive surgical procedure performed using an endoscope, all through the inside of the nose.
+The surgery is typically a day-case procedure, and aims at removing infected tissue, nasal polyps, or bony structural abnormalities, with the aim of opening up the natural drainage pathways of the sinuses, to help improve their drainage.

 *Tradotto con Google Translator.
 Preghiamo ci scusi per ogni imperfezione